-I. INTRODUCTION
+I. INTRODUCTION 2

-Ab bbreviations 3
+A bbreviations 2

 II.
-Prior to Submission 4

-RE EAD CAREFULLY: Experience gained with the 2008 and 2009 Calls and $$ changes

-Changes
+Prior to Submission WHAT HAS CHANGED concerning call for projects in all scientific domains - 2012 WHAT IS STILL IN FORCE concerning call for projects in all scientific domains - 2012 Sugestions based on the experience gained on PREVIOUS CallS 3 3

-Th ne FCT proposal submission system 5
+Tł ne FCT proposal submission system 5

-W /hat you should do before submitting a proposal 6
+w /hat you should do before submitting a proposal 6

-W /ho may submit proposals 7
+w /ho may submit proposals 7

-Ge eneral recommendations 7
+G eneral recommendations 7

-Нс ow to write a good proposal 9
+Н ow to write a good proposal 9

-Нс ow to direct questions to the FCT 10
+Н ow to direct questions to the FCT 9

-III. .
-Preparation and Submission of the Proposal 10
+III Preparation and Submission of the Proposal 10

-Ide entification of the project 11
+Id entification of the project 10

-Ins stitutions Involved 12
+In stitutions Involved 12

-Scientific Component
+Sc cientific Component 14

 Summary (5,000 characters max.)

-• Technical Description
+Technical Description

 Literature Review (6,000 characters Max.)
+15

 Research Plan and Methods (10,000 characters Max.)
+Tasks

-Project Schedule and Management
+Project Schedule and Management 17

-ı References

-Previous Publications
+References Previous Publications

-Re esearch Team 20
+esearch Team

-Fu unded projects 22
+inded projects

-Ot ther proposals 23
+ther proposals

-Οι utcome Indicators 24
+utcome Indicators

-Bu udget 24
+udget

 Ju stification of the budget 26

-AF PPENDICES 27
+A PPENDICES 28

+C ONFLICTS OF INTEREST 28

 IV.
-Overview, Sealing and Commitments 28
+Overview, Sealing and Commitments 29

-O۱ verview of the proposal 28
+0 verview of the proposal 29

-Va alidate and seal the proposal 28
+Va alidate and seal the proposal 29

-De eclarations of commitment 29
+D eclarations of commitment 30

+V .
+SCIENTIFIC AREAS AND DOMAINS 31

+VI.
+Timeline - From Sumission to Approval 36